researchnow/ruby-samplifyapi-client/docs/LineItemsApi.md

   language_iso_code: 'language_iso_code_example', # String | Only return line items with the given language ISO Code
   limit: 10, # Integer | Maximum number of line items to return
   offset: 0, # Integer | The first zero-based offset line item to return
+  qa_state: 'qa_state_example', # String | Only return lineitems with the given QA state
   sort: ['sort_example'], # Array<String> | Sort the line items by the given key(s)
   state: 'state_example', # String | Only return lineitems with the given state
   state_reason: 'state_reason_example', # String | Only return line items with the given state reason